 Next use standard sheets of flooring chipboard to cover the insulation.
-These can also be delivered direct to your house from an on-line supplier – you can usually buy all three elements from the same place.
+These can also easily be purchased online, and usually from the same supplier as the other elements.
 Each sheet has a tongue and groove along the edge, so you can push the the boards together to create a solid base.
 Trim to size with a saw and trim off the excess damp proof membrane.
 You are now ready to install electric underfloor heating.

 To finish off the floor, use Karndean Loose Lay vinyl.
 We are a reseller and use it because of its thermal properties and high quality finish.
 There are 39 different ones to choose from, in wood and stone finish.
 Start laying in rows and when you get to the end of the first run, trim it to size.
 Use the off-cut to start the next row to avoid any waste.

 That’s all there is to it – most floors can be fitted comfortably over a weekend.
-If using in a loft, our raised floor tiles are very lightweight to make it easier to get it up there.
+If you’re installing Cableflor in a loft, our raised floor tiles are very lightweight to make it easier to get it up there.
 The added benefit is that they can be torn into smaller sections if you need to get it through a loft hatch.

 Use a qualified electrician to make the connections into the thermostat and power source.